 What Is Financial Planning and Why Is It Important?

 The cost of not planning is measurable: according to Allianz Life’s 2024 Annual Retirement Study, 56% of Americans have no solid financial plan for their post-working years — and nearly half worry about not being able to enjoy retirement as much as they should.
-A written financial plan is one of the most direct ways to avoid becoming part of that statistic.
+One of the best ways to not be a part of that statistic is to have a written financial plan.

 The Core Components of a Financial Plan